bojanskr/quickstart-workshop/content/30_setup_repo/10_create_scaffolding.md

 Writing objects: 100% (7/7), 830 bytes | 830.00 KiB/s, done.
 Total 7 (delta 0), reused 0 (delta 0)
 To https://github.com/sshvans/qs-workshop.git
- * [new branch]      master -> master
+ * [new branch]      main -> main
 </pre>
 {{% /expand%}}

 ### Create development branch

-When you create a GitHub repository, it only contains **master** branch.
+When you create a GitHub repository, it only contains **main** branch.

 As a best practice, you should keep the development and release branches separate.
-We will use **develop** branch for development and **master** branch for releases of the Quick Start.
+We will use **develop** branch for development and **main** branch for releases of the Quick Start.

 ![git branches](/images/git-branches.png?height=50%&width=50%)

-Currently, we only have _master_ branch in our github repo.
-So, let's create a _develop_ branch from the _master_ branch.
+Currently, we only have _main_ branch in our github repo.
+So, let's create a _develop_ branch from the _main_ branch.

-1. Create and checkout develop branch from master
+1. Create and checkout develop branch from main

 	`git checkout -b develop`